 Guess what?
 There really is such a device: its a wood scraper, of course.

-Scrapers are the simplest tools this side of a pencil.
+Scrapers, known as cabinet scrapers, card scrapers and hand scrapers are the simplest tools this side of a pencil.
 They're simply thin, flat pieces of steel, with straight or curved edgs that can be formed into tiny, high-angle cutting tools.
 Most scrapers, like every other new hand tool, must be sharpened before they're ready to use.
 This means you must polish the faces of the scraper quite smooth along each of the four working edges, and then work the edges themselves as well.
 Once it's sharp, you'll take two more short steps to make the scraper into the finest finishing tool you own.

 We'll illustrate the process with a standard rectangular scraper; bear in mind that the techniques discussed apply to curved scrapers as well.
 The goal of sharpening is simple: you want each of the four working edges to be quite straight, as close to square as possible, and crisply sharp.
 A clean, sharp mill bastard file 6" to 10" long is an ideal sharpening tool.
 It's easy to file the scraper's edges straight and square.